tcshao/FizzBuzz-CSharp/README.md

 FizzBuzz-CSharp
 ===============

-FizzBuzz in C# - With a semi-functiona programming style, optimized for readability
+FizzBuzz in C# - With a semi-functional programming style, optimized for readability

 original problem is stated as such: